da-von/spring-boot-jpa-findOne/README.md

 One Author with three Books

 ### Successful: `findOne(Specification<T> spec)`
 Test for `AuthorRepository.findOne(long id)` is successful.
-Author is read and access to `author.getBooks()` returns `LazyInitializationException` because no EntityGraph is forhanden.
+Author is read and access to `author.getBooks()` returns `LazyInitializationException` because no EntityGraph is present..

 ### Fail: `findOne(Specification<T> spec, EntityGraph entityGraph)`